His entire existence in one panoramic image.

 Throughout these states, even during his State of Humiliation or Servanthood, he was and will always be the Second Person of the Triunity, from eternity past and into eternity future.

 Am I willing to take the role of a servant?
-When it do, I may just be exalted afterwards, if God sees fit and in his timing.
+When I do, I may just be exalted afterwards in his kingdom down here on earth, if God sees fit and in his timing.

 ARTICLES IN “DO I REALLY KNOW JESUS?”
 SERIES